- Fundraising & Support

 The world is irreversibly turning towards green energy, and Tunisia needs a proactive approach to ensure an early integration with this process.
 We are at a crucial crossroad and we need to act swiftly to put our “green” Tunisia on the world’s green map.

-Hassine is the CEO of Saphon Energy Ltd, an emerging cleantech company focused on developing innovative renewable energy technologies.
-After 12 years with major financial institutions, Hassine decided to put an end to his banking career and embark on a challenging entrepreneurial journey.
-He recently moved back to Tunisia to manage a highly motivated young team and start the promotion of Saphon’s first patented technology.
-Previously, Hassine was Director at Citibank based in Dubai, in charge of managing the local corporate team.
-He also holds an executive MBA from London Business School.
+Hassine is co-founder of Saphon Energy, an emerging cleantech company focused on developing an innovative bladeless wind technology invented by his partner Anis Aouini.
+After 12 years with major financial institutions, Hassine decided to put an end to his banking career and embark with Anis on a challenging entrepreneurial journey.
+Previously, Hassine was Director at Citibank Dubai, in charge of managing the local corporate team.
+He holds an executive MBA from London Business School.
 You can find him on LinkedIn or Facebook.

 subscribe to Wamda newsletter